 There is a requirement within section 15 of the Extradition Act 1988 that a person remanded be taken before a Magistrate ‘as soon as practicable’.
 When the person is taken to the Magistrate, their eligibility for surrender will be assessed.

 If the Magistrate determines that the person is eligible then they will await either in prison or on bail for the surrender determination of the Attorney-General or Minister.

-The Attorney-General or Minister must decide ‘as soon as practicable’ whether the person to surrender the person.
+The Attorney-General or Minister must decide ‘as soon as practicable’ whether to surrender the person.
 This surrender determination can also be subject to judicial review.

 Because the decisions of the Magistrate, Attorney-General or Minister can be reviewed, there is the possibility that the process will be extended.

-In this regard, extradition hearings may be quite heavily contested and therefore are usually complex and lengthy proceedings, often involving experts.
+In this regard, extradition hearings may be quite heavily contested and therefore are usually complex and lengthy proceedings.